-- Robb Jetty remains
+- > Robb Jetty remains

 - Shipwreck sites

-- CY O'Connor Statue
+- > CY O'Connor Statue

-- > Human Race artwork

-- Fiumdit Race artW0

 These assets need to be carefully surveyed and any future development or artwork installation should enhance, not detract from these assets.
 At the time of this report the exact locations of these assets could not be determined.